cdapio/cdap/docs/developer-guide/source/advanced.rst

 Flowlets and Instances
 ----------------------
 You can have one or more instances of any given Flowlet, each consuming a disjoint partition of each input.
 You can control the number of instances programmatically via the
-:doc:`REST interfaces </rest>` or via the Continuuity Reactor Dashboard.
+`REST interfaces <rest.html>`__ or via the Continuuity Reactor Dashboard.
 This enables you to scale your application to meet capacity at runtime.

 In the Local Reactor, multiple Flowlet instances are run in threads, so in some cases actual performance may not be improved.
 However, in the Hosted and Enterprise Reactors each Flowlet instance runs in its own Java Virtual Machine (JVM) with independent compute resources.
 Scaling the number of Flowlets can improve performance and have a major impact depending on your implementation.